Bapcraft/Neocore/api/README.md

 created by Treyzania for Bapcraft.
 The actual underlying implementation of this API and its support features (such as the actual Bukkit plugin and the MongoDB database controller) are currently private.
-This may change in the future.
+This may change in the future.  **The whole API is in a state of flux at the moment, so please don't expect any code you write against this project to be binary-compatible for a while.**

-# How to implement
+# How to *use*
 There are two different ways one can access the API.
 First, one can simply use it as a way to interact the the core libraries from a conventional server plugin, be it Bukkit, Spigot, BungeeCord, Sponge, or any other.
 Or one could